 - Connect with the representatives on LinkedIn.

-- Get in a habit from any event or encounter that involves you getting a business card to send a follow up email.
+- Get in the habit of sending a follow up email after any event or encounter that involves you getting a business card.